markdom/specification/1.0/markdom.md

 This event represents the general form of the end of a [*Markdom block*].
 The `type` parameter determines the type of the represented [*Markdom block*].

 A corresponding call to `onBlockBegin` with the same `type` value must have occurred.
-Calling this method must be followed by a call to `onNextBlock` or `onBlocksEnd.
+Calling this method must be followed by a call to `onNextBlock` or `onBlocksEnd`.

 The behavior of this method is undefined, if `type` is not present.